Course Content and Outcome Guide for MUC 152B

 - Special Fee:

 Course DescriptionDevelops skills in the tonal placement of sound required for orchestration and arrangement for various styles of music and sizes of musical groups.
 Focuses on individual instruments and the scoring of each section in the jazz idiom.
 Includes instrumental and vocal transposition, ranges, harmony, voicing, form, counterpoint, styles, introductions, modulations, interludes, endings, harmonic progression and experimental materials Must have prerequisite or instructor permission.
-Prerequisite: MUS 152A.
+Prerequisites: MUS 152A.
 Audit available.

 Intended Outcomes for the course